Personal Injury

 Understanding Compensation for Minors

 The compensation awarded in a minor’s personal injury claim is often structured differently from that of an adult case.
-Special considerations ensure that funds are used appropriately for the child’s well-being.
+Special considerations often must be taken to ensure public assistance benefits are preserved, and that any funds received are used appropriately for the child’s well-being.

-• Compensation typically covers medical expenses, pain and suffering, and future care needs.
+• Compensation typically covers medical expenses, physical pain and mental suffering, as well as any future care needs.

-• Courts may require that settlement funds be placed in a structured annuity to provide payments over time.
+• Courts may require that settlement funds be placed in a structured settlement or annuity to provide payments over time.

 Because minors cannot manage their own finances, courts implement safeguards like trust accounts and structured settlements to ensure that compensation is used responsibly for medical care, education, and future needs.
 Given these legal safeguards, court approval is often required before finalizing settlements.